SwiftERM Hyper-personalisation for ecommerce email marketing

 While there are measurable advantages to the leap forward in such technologies – increased transparency, sustainability, traceability and choice, to name but a few – there may also be unintended negative consequences of this brave new world.
 There’s a danger of homogenisation of the product and of the development of monopolies, as increasingly accurate and powerful algorithms produce endlessly self-referential echo chambers.

-SIX TECH PLATFORMS TO KNOW
+THE TOP SIX WINE TECH PLATFORMS TO KNOW

 Pix